utexas-bwi/bwi/demo.md

 ## For V2 Bots:
 ### Turn on the robot
-1. Every time you start working with the robot, you should disconnect it from charging at the wall:
+1. Disconnect the charging cable.
-   - Find the cable leading from the charging brick to the robot and disconnect it.
-Please detach by holding the connectors only, and don't pull the connection apart using the wires as they may break off.
+   - Find the cable leading from the wall-powered charging brick to the robot main power box and disconnect it.
+Detach by holding the connectors only, and don't pull the connection apart using the wires as they may break off.
 **Before leaving the lab, ensure that you put the robot back on charging**

 2. Change the battery mode from "Charging" to "Battery":